What Is A Digital Nomad

 Attending conferences such as the Nomad Summit or the DNX Festival is another way to connect with fellow digital nomads face-to-face while gaining knowledge from experienced speakers in various fields related to working remotely.
 Remember that building relationships takes time, effort, and patience – but it’s worth it when you can create meaningful connections beyond professional relationships.

-As you continue your journey as a digital nomad, working and living abroad may seem daunting at first glance – but with proper planning and preparation through networking within communities online/offline – you’ll be well-equipped for whatever challenges come your way!
+As you continue your journey as a digital nomad, working and living abroad may seem daunting at first glance.
+However, with proper planning and preparation, including networking within online and offline communities, you’ll be well-equipped for whatever challenges come your way.

 Working and Living Abroad